singularity/singularity/README.txt

 but the game itself should work properly.

 RUNNING THE GAME
-on Linux, running the shell script "singularity" will start the game.
-On other platforms, type "python singularity.py".
+On Linux and most Unix-like other platforms, running "python singularity.py", or simply "singularity.py", will start the game.
 If using the Windows compile, just run the .exe.

 COMMAND-LINE OPTIONS